OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-130.md

 ## Psalm 130:2

-> Lord, hear my voice!
+> Lord, listen to my voice!
-> Let Your ears be attentive
+> May Your ears be attentive
-> To the sound of my pleadings.
+> To the sound of my supplications.

 ---

 ## Psalm 130:3

-> If You, Lord, were to keep account of guilty deeds,
+> If You, Lord, were to mark iniquities,
-> Lord, who could stand?
+> Lord, who could endure?

 ## Psalm 130:4

-> But there is forgiveness with You,
+> But with You there is forgiveness,
-> So that You may be revered.
+> Therefore You are revered.

 ---

 ## Psalm 130:5

-> I wait for the Lord, my soul waits,
+> I wait for the Lord, my soul is patient,
-> And I wait for His word.
+> And I place my hope in His word.

 ## Psalm 130:6

-> My soul waits in hope for the Lord
+> My soul waits eagerly for the Lord
-> More than the watchmen for the morning;
+> More than the watchmen wait for the morning;
-> Yes, more than the watchmen for the morning.
+> Indeed, more than the watchmen for the morning.

 ---

 ## Psalm 130:7

-> Israel, wait for the Lord;
+> Israel, place your hope in the Lord;
-> For with the Lord there is mercy,
+> For with the Lord there is lovingkindness,
-> And with Him is abundant redemption.
+> And with Him is plentiful redemption.

 ## Psalm 130:8

-> And He will redeem Israel
+> And He will deliver Israel
-> From all his guilty deeds.
+> From all his iniquities.